usc-isi-i2/kgtk/docs/transform/calc.md

 | P1050 | p585-count | 246 | 226380 | xxx |

 ### Calculate the sum of `node2` and `node1;total`.

+!!! info
+    `--do sum` requires at least one source column (`--columns`) and one destination column (`--into`).

+!!! info
+    The format option (`--format`), which takes a Python %-style format string as argument, may be used to format the result of the calculation.

 ```bash
 kgtk calc -i examples/docs/calc-file1.tsv -c node2 "node1;total" --into result --do sum